Social Sector Size Criteria

 - any other child (other than a foster child or child whose main home is elsewhere)

-- a carer (or team of carers) providing overnight care
+- Non-resident carer or carers providing overnight care

 Who is not affected by the changes?

-- you or your partner have reached State Pension age
+- you, or your partner, have reached the qualifying age for State Pension credit

 - you live in a houseboat, caravans or mobile home